Video Reasoning without Training: Ablation Studies

 \section{Ablation Studies}

-In this section, we present additional ablation studies to assess the impact of the proposed pruning strategy and the hyperparameters used during inference-time optimization, including optimization step-size (update frequency) and learning rate, and we further analyze the frequency of alpha values before entropy maxima.
+In this section, we present additional ablation studies to assess the impact of hyperparameters used during inference-time optimization, including optimization step-size (update frequency), and we further analyze the frequency of alpha values before entropy maxima.

-\textbf{Pruning-Only.} Table~\ref{tab:ablation_lr_pruning} compares \ours{} to a baseline model that implements pruning only.
+\paragraph{Pruning-Only.} Table~\ref{tab:ablation_lr_pruning} compares \ours{} to a baseline model that implements pruning only.
 This shows that it is effective in maintaining the original performance with only \textbf{-0.2\%} decrease on average across all datasets.
 Surprisingly, it also has small gains over the baseline on the VSI-Bench and TempCompass datasets.
 When \ours{} is combined with pruning, the average gain (without MRA) increases from $-0.2$ to $\textbf{1.3}$.
-This shows that the reasoning gains derive mostly from the inference optimization.
-Furthermore, Table~\ref{tab:ablation_lr_pruning} reports results for \ours{} with a fixed learning rate of \texttt{3e-4} across six datasets.
-The method maintains the average performance reported in Table~\ref{tab:video_comparison} under this setting with similar gains observed on VSI-Bench, VideoMMMU, and MMVU datasets and only a negligible drop in the performance on MVBench, Tempcompass, and VideoMME datasets, highlighting its robustness to variations in optimization hyperparameters.
+This shows that the reasoning gains derive mostly from the inference optimization. \paragraph{Learning rate.} Table~\ref{tab:ablation_lr_pruning} also reports results for \ours{} with a fixed learning rate of \texttt{3e-4} across six datasets.
+The method maintains the average performance reported in Table 1 under this setting with similar gains observed on VSI-Bench, VideoMMMU, and MMVU datasets and only a negligible drop in the performance on MVBench, Tempcompass, and VideoMME datasets, highlighting its robustness to variations in optimization hyperparameters.

-\textbf{Optimization Step-size.} Figure~\ref{fig:mmvu_step_ablation} shows an ablation on optimization step-size on MMVU dataset.
+\paragraph{Optimization Step-size.} Figure~\ref{fig:mmvu_step_ablation} shows an ablation on optimization step-size on MMVU dataset.
 It shows that accuracy increases with decreasing step-size.
 Since smaller step-sizes correspond to more optimization steps, there is a trade-off between efficiency and accuracy (fewer steps lead to faster inference).
 Notably, \ours{} outperforms the base model for all step-sizes, demonstrating that even a few optimization steps can guide the model towards improved reasoning paths.

+\paragraph{Optimization Objective.} Table 3 in the paper showed that the proposed entropy-switching objective is better than alternatives such as min-entropy or max-entropy losses.
+Fig.~\ref{fig:qual} now shows how the alternative optimization objectives fail to reproduce the characteristic entropy dynamics (later peak, lower final entropy) associated with better reasoning, supporting the hypothesis that structured entropy regulation is key.